tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/six-month-check-in.md

 display_image_above_post: false

 ---
 Similar to thinking back to your previous birthday or your most recent major work milestone, I can't help but feel that our journey only started, while at the same time feeling that we've been on the road for years.
-So many things have happened during our journey so far, even though we've been staying close to a full month at most stops, that it feels like years has passed.
+So many things have happened during our journey so far, even though we've been staying close to a full month at most stops, that it feels like years have passed.
 I've also very much gotten used to the fact that we don't really have a 'home'.
 And while living out of a suitcase is no picnic, we've made do and have optimized our packing so that we don't tire of it.

 Let's start with some facts:

 * We began our trip in Lisbon, Portugal on October 26th, 2018.
 * We've been to 11 countries so far, though only 7 capitals.
 * This will be the 6th blog post written so far, successfully hitting my goal of at least 1 per month!
 * Gone on [6 mini-trips](https://wherethehellaretomerandmichelle.com/journal/mini-trips.html) - going on a trip without having to bring our suitcase with us.
-Four more are planned.
+We have four more planned right now!
 * Miles travelled so far: \~ 13780.52 miles
-* We have planned our travels through end August.
+* We have planned and booked our travels through end August.
 * Cheapest place: Belgrade, Serbia and Marrakesh, Morocco came pretty close
 * Most expensive place: Zurich, Switzerland
 * Number of items lost: 3 - our bathing suits in Budapest and Michelle’s sunglasses 😅